 When I first moved to Taiwan, I never imagined I’d end up staying here for 10 years, marrying a Taiwanese, and having two kids.
 Sage (now 5) and Lavender (3) were born and raised here.

 I also never planned for my travel site to become focused on traveling in Taiwan with kids.
-However, my article on things to do in Taipei with kids is currently the most popular page on my site, so I’m following it up with this post on how to plan your entire Taiwan itinerary with kids.
+However, my article on things to do in Taipei with kids was well received, so I’m following it up with this post on how to plan your entire Taiwan itinerary with kids.
 There are really so many great things to do in Taiwan with kids!

 I’ve been all over the world, and I’m convinced that Taiwan is one of the best countries in Asia for traveling or living with kids.
 I also consistently hear positive reports from other parents who visited or live in Taiwan with children.
 Traveling Taiwan with a baby is even very doable.
 So what makes Taiwan so suitable for traveling with kids?